gymreklab/STRDenovoTools/README.md

 #### Naive calling

-* `--naive`: Use naive mutation calling based on hard calls.
-Simply check if calls follow Mendelian inheritance.
+In addition to model-based mutation calling, MonSTR implements a naive mutation detection algorithm.

-* `--naive-expansions-frr <int1,int2>`: Use naive method to detect expansions.
-Look for <int1> FRRs in child and none in parent.
-If not look for <int2> flanks in child greater than largest parent allele.
-Only works with GangSTR input.
+* Specify the `--naive` option to simply check if calls follow Mendelian inheritance.
+In this case the posterior probabilities for mutations are always set to 1, else 0 for no mutation.

-TODO defaults for these, which VCF fields based on.
-What posterior gets set to.
+* Specify the option `--naive-expansions-frr <int1,int2>` to implement a naive calling method to identify candidate expansions.
+This looks for `<int1>` FRR (fully repetitive reads) in the child and 0 in the parent.
+If there are no FRR reads present, look for loci with at least `<int2>` flanking reads in the child greater than the largest parent allele.
+This only works with GangSTR input.
+To see a full description of FRR and flanking reads, see the [GangSTR documentation](https://github.com/gymreklab/gangstr) and publication.
+This option uses information from the VCF FORMAT:FLNKREADS and FORMAT:RC fields.
+Posteriors for candidate expansions are set to -1.

 #### Chromosome X